• Home

 • Avoid Substance Abuse:

-• Why it Matters: Substance abuse can severely deter one's mental health and wellness at law school.
+• Why it Matters: Substance abuse can severely deter one's mental health.

 • Benefits: Clearer thinking, better physical health, and improved relationships.

-• Tips: Identify triggers, seek help if needed, and engage in alternative stress-reducing activities.
+• Tips: Identify triggers, seek help, and engage in alternative stress-reducing activities.

 • Seek Counseling:

-• Why it Matters: Professional guidance can offer coping strategies essential for mental health and wellness at law school.
+• Why it Matters: Professional guidance can offer coping strategies for mental health.

-• Tips: Familiarize yourself with counseling services provided by your institution, attend regular sessions, and be open to group therapies.
+• Tips: Familiarize yourself with counselling services provided by your institution, attend regular sessions, and be open to group therapies.

 • Stay Social:

-• Why it Matters: Social connections can be a lifeline when aiming for mental health and wellness at law school.
+• Why it Matters: Social connections can be a lifeline when aiming for good mental health.
+It is good to have social connections.

 • Benefits: Emotional support, diversification of thoughts, and opportunities to relax and unwind.